Capture audio samples from an input audio device and send to an algorithm

 To automatically generate C code for your design, and execute on an SoC device, use the SoC Builder tool.
 For more information on generating code for SoC designs, see Generate SoC Design.

-When deployed to a supported hardware board, this block uses the advanced Linux sound architecture (ALSA) driver framework to capture audio from an audio input device.
-To specify the audio input device and event triggers, use the Hardware Mapping tool.
-For more information on the ALSA driver framework, see the Advanced Linux Sound Architecture website.
+When deployed to a supported hardware board, this block uses the V4L2 driver framework to capture images from video capture devices, such as a camera.
+To specify the video capture device and event triggers, use the Hardware Mapping tool.
+For more information on the V4L2 driver framework, see Video4Linux.